 The Disney Channel debuts the new series Big Bands at Disneyland hosted

-by Peter Marshal.
+by Peter Marshall.
 The Anaheim park is the setting for concerts and interviews with such

 greats as Lionel Hampton, Woody Herman and Cab Calloway.
 The weekly series will run through September.